Signed in as:

 ~ History ~

-2013 - The Rib Mountain State Park Wildflower Gardens began with the partnership of the Rib Mountain State Park staff and the North Central Wisconsin Master Gardeners Assoc.
+2013 - The Rib Mountain State Park Wildflower Gardens began with the partnership of Rib Mountain State Park and North Central Wisconsin Master Gardeners Association.

 2014 - Two gardens were planted.

-2015 - Additional gardens were added around the Registration Station at the entrance to the park.
+2015 - Additional gardens were added around the entrance to the park.

-2017 - Additional gardens were planted around the Friends of Rib Mountain State Park shelter.
+2017 - More gardens were planted around the Friends of Rib Mountain State Park Gathering building.

 The Wildflower Gardens continue to attract pollinators and beautify the Park with native Wisconsin plants.